aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 First, you will need to create an IAM user with the appropriate permissions needed to do the lab if you do not have one already.
 AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.
 Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
 It is highly recommended that you do not use the default root user of your AWS account and instead provision your own IAM user for security purposes.

-1. Sign into your AWS account and go to the IAM landing page by clicking **Services > IAM**.
+1. Sign into your AWS account and go to the IAM landing page by clicking **Services > IAM** or by clicking this [quick link](https://console.aws.amazon.com/iam/).

 2. Click **Users** on the left-hand navigation pane and then select **Add user**.